frozencemetery/mivehind.net/_posts/2016-12-18-Computer-security-and-safe-sex.md

 moment will discuss part of why I tend not to do that anymore.

 Anyway, this position means that I come in contact with many other security people.
-And, increasingly, I come in contact a particular narrative that I strongly dislike: that security is an unsolvable problem.
-(I should note here that there are problems with security culture more important than this one;
-however, that is not in scope for this post.)
+And, increasingly, I come in contact with a particular narrative that I strongly dislike: that security is an unsolvable problem.
+(I should note here that there are problems with security culture more important than this one; however, that is not in scope for this post.)

 So, security is unsolvable, they say.
 And the conclusion that is usually drawn as a result is that we ought to be as uninteresting, and as useless to